Cogosense/LicensedContractorDemo/README.md

 10. The description field in each attribute is currently not used.
 The plan is to use it as a tooltip for each field.

+11. The Attribute Viewer was created quickly to test the basic features of the Attribute Editor.
+It uses a 'flat' controller model, a single controller handles the primary record and all the adornment records.
+It is not capable of handling User defined types.
+The structure should be changed such that the top controller of the Attribute Viewer only handles the primary record.
+An adornment controller should be attached to every adornment and a User datatype controller to every user defined datatype.
+This will create a structure that can easily handle arbritarily complex relationships in the data being viewed.